kjlyon/snap-plugin-collector-diamond/README.md

                     }}
 ```

-Starting snapteld with the above config:
+To start snapteld with the above config use this command:
 ```snapteld -t 0 -l 1 --config diamond.yml```

 #### Load the plugin